jksingh/mcd/README.md

 ## Stats
 1. Takes 4m53s649ms to generate 5 million customers
-2. Takes 15m32s17ms for 5million records.
+2. Takes 15m32s17ms for 5million records to push to elasticsearch.
 3. Process 10K records per minute.
 At this speed it will take 8 hours to complete all 5 million customers.

 ### Configuration